Submitted Surnames Starting with P

 Pill is an Estonian surname meaning "musical instrument".

-Meaning unknown.
-It could be derived from Middle French pilot
+Meaning unknown, possibly derived from Middle French pilot

 both meaning "stake, pole".
-The Pillots are a merchant family originating from the city of Besançon in France.
+This is the name of a wealthy merchant family from Besançon, France.

 Nickname for a chirpy person, from Middle English pinch, pink ‘(chaf)finch’.
 Compare Finch. possibly a metonymic occupational name from Middle English pinche ‘pleated fabric’, from Middle English pinche(n) ‘to pinch (pastry)’, ‘to pleat (fabric)’, ‘to crimp (hair, etc.)’, also ‘to cavil’, ‘to be niggardly’.